Sassafras albidum: Uses

-All parts of the Sassafras albidum plant have been used for human purposes, including stems, leaves, bark, wood, roots, fruit, and flowers.
-Sassafras albidum, while native to North America, is significant to the economic, medical, and cultural history of both Europe and North America.
+All parts of the plant have been used by humans, including the stems, leaves, bark, wood, roots, fruit, and flowers.
+While native to North America, it is significant to the economic, medical, and cultural history of both Europe and North America.
 In North America, it has particular culinary significance, being featured in distinct national foods such as traditional root beer, filé powder, and Louisiana Cajun cuisine.
-Sassafras albidum was an important plant to many Native Americans of the southeastern United States and was used for many purposes, including culinary and medicinal purposes, before the European colonization of North America.
-Its significance for Native Americans is also magnified, as the European quest for sassafras as a commodity for export brought Europeans into closer contact with Native Americans during the early years of European settlement in the 16th and 17th centuries, in Florida, Virginia, and parts of the Northeast.
+It was an important plant to many Native Americans of the southeastern United States and was used for many purposes, including culinary and medicinal purposes, before the arrival of Europeans, when the foreigners were first introduced to sassafras (along with other plants such as cranberries, tobacco, and American ginseng).

 The wood is dull orange brown, hard, and durable in contact with the soil; it was used in the past for posts and rails, small boats and ox-yokes, though scarcity and small size limits current use.
 Some is still used for making furniture.

 Use by Native Americans

 Sassafras with all 3 lobe variations seen.

-Sassafras albidum was a well-used plant by Native Americans in what is now the Southeastern United States prior to the European colonization.
+Sassafras albidum was a well-used plant by Native Americans in what is now the Southeastern U.S. prior to the European colonization.
 The Choctaw word for sassafras is "Kvfi," and it was used by them principally as a soup thickener.
 It was known as "Winauk" in Delaware and Virginia, and is called "Pauame" by the Timuca.

 Some Native American peoples used the leaves of sassafras to treat wounds by rubbing the leaves directly into a wound, and used different parts of the plant for many medicinal purposes such as treating acne, urinary disorders, and fevers.
 They also used the bark as a dye, and as a flavoring.

-Sassafras wood was also used by Native Americans in the Southeastern United States as a fire-starter because of the flammability of its natural oils.
+Sassafras wood was also used by Native Americans in the Southeastern U.S. as a fire starter because of the flammability of its natural oils.

 In cooking, sassafras was used by some Native Americans to flavor bear fat, and to cure meats.
 Sassafras is still used today to cure meats.
-Use of filé powder by the Choctaw in the Southern United States in cooking is linked to the development of gumbo, a signature dish of Louisiana Creole cuisine.
+Use of filé powder by the Choctaw in the Southern U.S. in cooking is linked to the development of gumbo, a signature dish of Louisiana Creole cuisine.

+The plant's significance for Native Americans is magnified due to the Europeans interactions with indigenous peoples as the colonies of Florida, Virginia, and parts of the Northeast arranged sassafras as an export commodity during the 16th and 17th centuries.